mikelevins/bard/0.4/README.md

     (^ (arg1 arg2 ... argK) expr1 expr2 ... exprN)

-Here are a few more methods:
+Here are a few methods:

     (^ x x)
     (^ (x y) (* x y))

-...and a few more functions:
+...and a few functions:

     (-> ->)
     (-> List -> Integer)
+    (-> Anything Map -> Anything Boolean)

+If a function has more than one type after the second arrow then it returns more than one value.

 ## Type constraints